rails/rails/guides/source/contributing_to_ruby_on_rails.md

 #### The Easy Way

-The easiest and recommended way to get a development environment ready to hack is to use the [Rails development box](https://github.com/rails/rails-dev-box).
+The easiest and recommended way to get a development environment ready to hack is to use the [rails-dev-box](https://github.com/rails/rails-dev-box).

 #### The Hard Way